ThomasJayWilliams/MoeCalculator/README.md

   -m, --min-total       Sets minimal summary total value of the result set.

-  --include-ninjutsu    Specifies wheither should ninjutsu be included in calculation or not.
+  --include-ninjutsu    Specifies whether should ninjutsu be included in calculation or not.

   --help                Display this help screen.